prcutler/pcutler-web/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = " The Bird And The Bee ‎– Ray Guns Are Not Just The Future (10th Anniversary Edition"
+  course = " The Bird And The Bee ‎– Ray Guns Are Not Just The Future (10th Anniversary Edition)"

 [[education.courses]]
   course = "Jenny Lewis - On the Line"